-■ XRES - External Reset
+XRES - External Reset

-PSoC 5LP has a dedicated XRES pin, which holds the part in reset while held active (low).
+PSoC 5LP has either a single GPIO pin that is configured as an external reset or a dedicated XRES pin.
+Either the dedicated XRES pin or the GPIO pin, if configured, holds the part in reset while held active (low).
 The response to an XRES is the same as to an IPOR reset.